squidfunk/mkdocs-material/docs/plugins/offline.md

 Material for MkDocs offers many interactive features, some of which will not work from the local file system due to the restrictions of modern browsers.
-More specifically and technically, any usage of the [Fetch API] will error with a message like:
+More specifically and technically, all calls to the [Fetch API] will error with a message like:

 ```